 In packet transmission transport channels are mapped to the Physical Data Channel (PDC) carried in the physical layer packet.
 Additionally, MAC provides the number of used spatial streams, and content of the Physical Layer Control Field to the physical layer.
 The Physical Layer Control Field is mapped to the Physical Control Channel (PCC) of the physical layer packet.

+4.1.1.3.4 Mobility and State Transitions

+4.1.1.3.4.1 Overview

+The RDPT operates in the following states: non-associated and associated.
+The mobility support, i.e. handover, is applicable for an RD which is associated to one or more RDFT or RDFT,PT.
+The different handover procedures are introduced in clause 6.4.2, wherein the handover functionality is the same in both star and mesh topologies.

+4.1.1.3.4.2 Intra DECT-2020 NR Mobility